karashiiro/TextToTalk/lexicons/README.md

 ## Format
 Each lexicon should have its own folder here, with a unique folder name.
 The folder name does not have to reflect the name of the lexicon itself.

-Each lexicon file should be at most 4000 characters, to allow lexicons to be used with [Amazon Polly](https://docs.aws.amazon.com/general/latest/gr/pol.html#limits_polly).
-Lexicons may be split into multiple files to work around this restriction.
-Also note that Amazon Polly only allows 5 lexicons to be used in a single request, so try to be mindful of this.
 Please do not commit zipped lexicons.

 Each set of lexicon files in a folder composes a single "lexicon".
 In order to keep track of these files, each lexicon should have a YAML metadata file associated with it called `package.yml` that looks like this: